mattbuckhout/Astrodynamics-Code/README.md

 # Astrodynamics-Code
 - MATLAB/Octave tools for solving astrodynamics problems
-- Read Info & Setup Instructions document for instructions on downloading code and data files and preparing them for use
+- Read Info & Setup Instructions document for instructions on how to prepare the code for use
-- Repository is a work in progress and new project scripts and functions will be uploaded in the future
+- Additional scripts and projects will be added in the future and an updated version of the Info & Setup document will be uploaded to reflect any changes to the repository